Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/GitHub - Caroline Buckey-Sarah Spikes.md

 ### Info

 This course on use of Github and Git is much of about version control for code.
-The course is well articulated in Coursera.
+The course is well articulated in Udacity.
 The class has 3 weeks of lectures which translates the theory learnt to solving real-life problems.

 ### About the Course
 Effective use of version control is an important and useful skill for any developer working on long-lived (or even medium-lived) projects, especially if more than one developer is involved.
 This course, built with input from GitHub, will introduce the basics of using version control by focusing on a particular version control system called Git and a collaboration platform called GitHub.

+### Resources
+The Resources for this course is available online(Free course) in the above mentioned website.

 ### Syllabus